paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-144-developmental-disabilities-assistance-and-bill-of-rights.md

 <a id="section-15029"></a>
 ## § 15029.
 Authorization of appropriations
-**(a) Funding for State allotments** Except as described in subsection (b) of this section, there are authorized to be appropriated for allotments under [section 15022 of this title](./chapter-144-developmental-disabilities-assistance-and-bill-of-rights.md#section-15022) $76,000,000 for fiscal year 2001 and such sums as may be necessary for each of fiscal years 2002 through 2007.
+**(a) Funding for State allotments** Except as described in subsection (b), there are authorized to be appropriated for allotments under [section 15022 of this title](./chapter-144-developmental-disabilities-assistance-and-bill-of-rights.md#section-15022) $76,000,000 for fiscal year 2001 and such sums as may be necessary for each of fiscal years 2002 through 2007.

 **(b) Reservation for technical assistance**

-(1) **Lower appropriation years** — For any fiscal year for which the amount appropriated under subsection (a) of this section is less than $76,000,000, the Secretary shall reserve funds in accordance with [section 15083(c) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section15083/c&num=0&edition=prelim) to provide technical assistance to entities funded under this part.
+(1) **Lower appropriation years** — For any fiscal year for which the amount appropriated under subsection (a) is less than $76,000,000, the Secretary shall reserve funds in accordance with [section 15083(c) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section15083/c&num=0&edition=prelim) to provide technical assistance to entities funded under this part.

-(2) **Higher appropriation years** — For any fiscal year for which the amount appropriated under subsection (a) of this section is not less than $76,000,000, the Secretary shall reserve not less than $300,000 and not more than 1 percent of the amount appropriated under subsection (a) of this section to provide technical assistance to entities funded under this part.
+(2) **Higher appropriation years** — For any fiscal year for which the amount appropriated under subsection (a) is not less than $76,000,000, the Secretary shall reserve not less than $300,000 and not more than 1 percent of the amount appropriated under subsection (a) to provide technical assistance to entities funded under this part.

 <a id="section-15041"></a>